 This accreditation validates our curriculum, faculty, equipment, facilities and serves as a model for program improvement.
 The National Association of Landscape Professionals is the recognized leader in the landscape industry.

 Recognized and accredited by the National Association of Landscape Professionals (NALP).

 Careers in the following segments of the landscape or "green" industry are available to the graduate: landscape design and installation; floral shop and garden center manager; horticultural product marketing and merchandising; greenhouse and nursery propagator of trees, shrubs, and tropical, annual and perennial plants; landscape, field, and production manager; arborist/tree care specialist; landscape foreman/supervisor; landscape designer; botanical and estate gardener; irrigation technician; horticulture product buyer; horticulturist with an institutional or government agency.

 Top paying states for this occupation are located in the northeast region of the United Sates.

-According to the Bureau of Labor Statistics, the median annual wage for landscape architects was $65,760 in May 2017.
-The top 10 percent earned more than $108,470.
+According to the Bureau of Labor Statistics, the median annual wage for first-line supervisors of landscaping, lawn service, and groundskeeping workers was $47,030 in May 2017.
+The top 10 percent earned more than $76,440.

 Industries with the highest published employment for this occupation are: